Wahiawa General Hospital – For Acute/Critical Patient Care and Emergency Department COVID-19 Updated Information Please

 In our attempt to mitigate the presence of COVID-19 at both Wahiawa General Hospital (WGH) and Wahiawa’s Nursing & Rehabilitation Center (WNRC), and in alignment with recommendations from the Center for Disease Control and Prevention (CDC), Centers for Medicare & Medicaid Services, and the Hawaii State Department of Health (DOH), effective as of March 3, 2021 the following updated measures have been put in place:

-- Wahiawa General Hospital is restricting visitor access to our Acute and Critical Patient Care Units.
-For more information please click here.
+*Wahiawa General Hospital visitor access and protocols to our Acute and Critical Care Patient Units are as follows: